benrady/specific/README.md

 ## Why?

-Fast-running unit tests (sometimes called [microtests](https://www.industriallogic.com/blog/history-microtests/)) have proved to be far more powerful than comprehensive integration and acceptance tests, but this approach requires a different mindset.
-Testing code with side effects is especially painful.
+Testing code with side effects, such as I/O, can be painful.
+It slows down your tests and can cause spurious failures.
+Mocking out these interactions is a great way to keep your tests fast and reliable.

-Mocking out interactions is a great way to keep your tests fast and reliable. _Specific_ can generate mock functions from [clojure.spec](http://clojure.org/about/spec) definitions, so it works if you have example-based tests, [property-based](https://github.com/clojure/test.check) tests, or a mixture of the two.
+_Specific_ can generate mock functions from [clojure.spec](http://clojure.org/about/spec) definitions.
+It can help you make assertions about how the functions were called, or simply remove the side effect and let your spec declarations do the verification.
+This means it works on programs with example-based tests, [property-based](https://github.com/clojure/test.check) generative tests, or a mixture of the two.

 ## Dependencies